glennlea1525/Latex-for-Docs/about-latex.md

----
-title: A Very Brief Introduction to LaTeX
+# A Very Brief Introduction to LaTeX
-description: As the title says!
-layout: single
-categories: latex
----

 ## My Unexpected Deep Dive into LaTeX